Brownian dynamics with soft constraints in soft matter systems: Setup and main results

 To model these constraints, we suppose the overall potential has the form $\Utot(\x) = \Uc(\x) + U(\x)$, where $U$ is an ``external'' contribution and $\Uc$ strongly confines the system near $\mathcal M$.
 The external potential $U$ must vary slowly compared with the scale of the confinement.
 One example (though not the only possibility) of a strongly-confining potential would be

-Here the $k_i$ can be interpreted as spring constants, and are assumed to vary slowly with $\x$ compared to the scale of confinement, which is $\sim \sqrt{k_B T/k}$ where $k = \min_i|k_i|$.
+Here the $k_i$ can be interpreted as spring constants, and they may depend on $\x$ though are assumed to vary slowly compared to the scale of confinement, which is $\sim \sqrt{k_B T/k}$ where $k = \min_i|k_i|$.

+We remark that there is some ambiguity in the relation between $k_i(\x)$ and $c_i(\x)$, since, given dimensionless functions $\alpha_i(\x)>0$, the transformation $k_i(\x) \to k_i(\x)/\alpha_i(\x)$, $c_i(\x) \to \alpha_i(\x) c_i(\x)$, leads to the same level sets $\mathcal M$ as in \eqref{eq:Mmanifold}, and the same confining potential \eqref{eq:Uc}.
+We choose to allow variations in both $k_i$ and $c_i$, both for generality, and to allow for some flexibility in modelling: in some problems (e.g. Section \ref{sec:2dflatline}) it may be natural to think of the spring constant as varying with space, as this avoids an unnatural change of spatial coordinates.
+Fortunately, the final constrained equations are equivalent no matter what the choice of $\alpha_i$.

 When $k$ is sufficiently large, the confining potential $\Uc$ has a narrow, deep minimum along $\mathcal M$, and the dynamics are constrained near $\mathcal{M}$.
 This corresponds to \emph{soft} constraints, in that small deviations relative to $\mathcal{M}$ are possible.

 To make progress on modeling, we consider the limit of a strongly confining potential, when the length scales of interest are much larger than the scale of the confinement, and we investigate the limiting equations constrained to $\mathcal{M}$.
 Physically, we will show that this limit is valid on timescales $\tau$ that are long enough such that diffusive motion on this timescale occurs over lengthscales that are much larger than the confining length, $\sqrt{D_0\tau} \gg \sqrt{k_B T/k}$ and so $\tau \gg k_BT/D_0k$ where $D_0$ is the typical amplitude of the diffusion coefficients.
 The limiting dynamics can be written using two ways: one is extrinsically, in the original Cartesian variables $\x$, and the other is intrinsically, using a collection of variables which parameterize the manifold.
 We recapitulate the form of the limiting dynamics in Table~\ref{tab:formulas} and briefly describe them here.